gozdemadendere/My_Portfolio_Projects/Montana S. University A-B Testing Project/README.md

 - **Homepage-return rate for the category pages:** Percentage of users who navigated from the library homepage to the category page, then returned back to the homepage.
 Homepage-return rate was therefore selected as a measure of the ability of the category page to meet user expectations.

+#### 3. Steps of the Project

+- Explore and prepare the data
+- Define the hypothesis
+- Divide the users into groups
+- Collect data from both groups
+- Analyze the results
+- Test the hypothesis
+- Draw conclusions

 #### 3. Technical Skills